UW-Macrostrat/map-ingestion/README.md

   + Ex. `pg_dump -x -O -t sources.table_name burwell|gzip>table_name.sql.gz`

 **6. Create a new folder for the dataset, and include:**
-   + In general, there is no reason to delete anything from the original data directories that are download.
-Original data should be preserved
+   + original data should be preserved.
+In general, there is no reason to delete anything from the original data directories that are download
    + shapefiles (save geology geometry as `geology.shp`, lines (faults, folds, etc.) as `lines.shp`, and points (strike/dip) as `points.shp`)
-   + zipped SQL dump(s)
+   + zipped SQL dump(s) of updated attribute tables
    + any `txt` or `pdf` metadata renamed and saved as `metadata.x`
    + any other relevant source materials (maps, pamphlets, map descriptions, readme, etc.)

 **7. Secure copy this new folder to teststrata:**

-Example command (in terminal):
+Push data to teststrata in terminal:

 `scp -P 2200 -r [path] collaborator@teststrata.geology.wisc.edu:/users/collaborator`